Saudi Arabia condemns ‘settlers' storming’ Temple Mount & Israeli strikes in Gaza amid renewed US push for normalization

 Standing on the tarmac in Tel Aviv as he departed for Riyadh on Wednesday, U.S. State Secretary Antony Blinken urged Israel to seize the “incredible opportunity” to normalize its relations with the Kingdom of Saudi Arabia.

-Blinken had surprisingly changed his travel plans, postponing a planned visit to Jordan due to “scheduling constraints” and, instead, continuing to the Saudi capital after meeting with Israel’s leadership on Tuesday.
+Blinken had surprisingly changed his travel plans, postponing a planned visit to Jordan due to “scheduling constraints,” and instead, traveling to the Saudi capital after meeting with Israel’s leadership on Tuesday.

 In recent days, the Biden administration appeared to be trying to leverage the death of Hamas leader Yahya Sinwar to kickstart new efforts to reach a hostage-release deal, while also re-energizing the negotiations around a U.S.-Saudi deal that would include normalizing ties.

-However, the Saudi Kingdom publicly condemned Israel several times in recent days, with the latest round coming on Monday.
+However, the Saudi Kingdom publicly condemned Israel several times in recent days, with the most recent condemnation occurring on Monday.

 The Saudi Foreign Ministry expressed its “strongest condemnation of the Israeli occupation forces’ shelling of homes in the town of Beit Lahia in the northern Gaza Strip,” amid a large-scale operation by the IDF to dismantle Hamas’ last remaining infrastructure while evacuating the civilians.